<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Screenwriting From Iowa]]></category>

-<guid isPermaLink="false">http://screenwritingfromiowa.cedarvalley.com/2010/03/13/the-kurosawa%e2%80%94godzilla-connection/</guid>
+<guid isPermaLink="false">http://screenwritingfromiowa.cedarvalley.com/2020/12/18/your-contract-with-the-audience-is-written-in-the-first-15-minutes/</guid>

 <br />

-<a href="http://screenwritingfromiowa.wordpress.com/2010/03/13/the-kurosawa%E2%80%94godzilla-connection/" target="_new">Original Source&#8230;</a></p>
+<a href="https://screenwritingfromiowa.wordpress.com/2020/12/17/your-contract-with-the-audience-is-written-in-the-first-15-minutes/" target="_new">Original Source&#8230;</a></p>

 ]]></content:encoded>